Hello, World!

 ❯ aiken check

-Resolving versions
+Resolving aiken-lang/hello-world

-Downloaded 1 package in 0.91s
+Fetched 1 package in 0.01s from cache

-Compiling aiken-lang/stdlib main (/Users/aiken/Documents/aiken-lang/hello-world/build/packages/aiken-lang-stdlib)
+Compiling aiken-lang/stdlib v2 (/Users/aiken/Documents/aiken-lang/hello-world/build/packages/aiken-lang-stdlib)

 Our first validator

-Let's write our first validator as validators/hello-world.ak:
+Let's write our first validator as validators/hello_world.ak:

-use aiken/transaction.{ScriptContext}
+use aiken/collection/list

-use aiken/transaction/credential.{VerificationKey}
+use aiken/crypto.{VerificationKeyHash}

-type Datum {
+pub type Datum {

 }

-type Redeemer {
+pub type Redeemer {

 msg: ByteArray,